Settle in, Grasshopper. Your literary mastery begins with this one fundamental, universal truth. You ready? Here it is:

 Protagonist examples: 7 great main characters in literature

-(To read about the antagonists that correspond to these protagonists, see our article on antagonists.)
+Here are some of the most famous protagonists in literature.
+To read about the antagonist characters that correspond to these protagonists, see our article on antagonists.

 Untouchable and unflappable with a mind like an expertly trained orchestra, Sherlock Holmes is very much the intellectual equivalent to James Bond.
 This fictional character first appeared in literature in 1887 and has been engaging readers and viewers ever since.